samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 When a creature moves onto a hidden pressure plate, a 5-foot-radius orb of solid stone is released from a secret compartment and begins to roll.
 The stone and all creatures nearby roll Initiative; the stone gets a +8 bonus on its Initiative roll.

 On its turn, the stone moves 60 feet in one direction, changing course if redirected by an obstacle.
-The stone can move through creatures’ spaces, and creatures can move through the stone’s space, treating it as [Difficult Terrain](/sources/dnd/free-rules/rules-glossary#DifficultTerrain).
-Whenever the stone enters a creature’s space for the first time on a turn or a creature enters the stone’s space while the stone is rolling, that creature must succeed on a DC 15 Dexterity saving throw or take 55 (10d10) Bludgeoning damage and have the [Prone](/sources/dnd/free-rules/rules-glossary#ProneCondition) condition.
+The stone can move through creatures' spaces, and creatures can move through the stone's space, treating it as [Difficult Terrain](/sources/dnd/free-rules/rules-glossary#DifficultTerrain).
+Whenever the stone enters a creature's space for the first time on a turn or a creature enters the stone's space while the stone is rolling, that creature must succeed on a DC 15 Dexterity saving throw or take 55 (10d10) Bludgeoning damage and have the [Prone](/sources/dnd/free-rules/rules-glossary#ProneCondition) condition.

 The stone stops when it hits a wall or similar barrier.
-It can’t go around corners, but creative dungeon builders incorporate curving turns into nearby passages that allow the stone to keep moving.
+It can't go around corners, but creative dungeon builders incorporate curving turns into nearby passages that allow the stone to keep moving.

-***Detect and Disarm.*** As a [Study](/sources/dnd/free-rules/rules-glossary#StudyAction) action, a creature can examine the section of floor that forms the pressure plate and make a DC 15 Intelligence ([Investigation](/sources/dnd/free-rules/playing-the-game#Skills)) check, deducing the pressure plate’s function on a successful check.
+***Detect and Disarm.*** As a [Study](/sources/dnd/free-rules/rules-glossary#StudyAction) action, a creature can examine the section of floor that forms the pressure plate and make a DC 15 Intelligence ([Investigation](/sources/dnd/free-rules/playing-the-game#Skills)) check, deducing the pressure plate's function on a successful check.
 Wedging an Iron Spike or a similar object under the pressure plate prevents the trap from triggering.

 ***Destroy the Stone.*** The stone is a Large object that has AC 17, HP 100, a [Damage Threshold](/sources/dnd/free-rules/rules-glossary#DamageThreshold) of 10, and [Immunity](/sources/dnd/free-rules/rules-glossary#Immunity) to Poison and Psychic damage.